401-advanced-javascript-kimball/seattle-javascript-401d32/curriculum/class-43/week9.project/README.md

   - Subscribing to socket events.
     - This needs to connect to the remote server using `socket.io-client`.
     - Connection needs to be made at `https://codefellows-message-server.herokuapp.com`
+    - The socket should respond to a Socket event 'MESSAGE' and dispatch the payload from the event to the store.
   - Fetching all current messages at API endpoint:
     - GET `https://codefellows-message-server.herokuapp.com/api/messages`
 - Create a `Messages` component that can connect to your Redux store and do the following things: